isabella232/demo-grafana-metrics/README.md

 # Confluent Cloud Metrics / Grafana Cloud Demo
 #

-Grafana cloud integrates with the Confluent metrics API.
+Grafana Cloud integrates with the Confluent metrics API.

 **auth-setup.sh** Creates a Confluent Cloud service account for grafana API monitoring, allocates the MetricsViewer role to it, and generates an API key for it.